-From a 21st century standpoint, this does not amount to a hill of beans if you pardon the pun.
-But from a 17th-century perspective given the explosive nature of a civil war and the revolution it caused a significant stir and Winstanley’s action also prompted a swift and brutal response from locals threatened by the movement and from the authorities who saw it as a challenge to their rule.
+From a 21st century standpoint this does not amount to a hill of beans if you pardon the pun.
+But from a 17th century standpoint given the explosive nature of a civil war and revolution it caused a significant stir and Winstanley’s action also caused a swift and brutal response from locals threatened by the action and from the authorities who saw it as a challenge to their rule.

 The New Law of Righteousness

 Perhaps Winstanley’s most famous body of work is not in the Verso collection which is a strange absence.
 In this small book he agitated for a form of Christian Communism.
 Verses 44 and 45 outline his basic core in the Book of Acts, he said "All who believed were together and had all things in common; they would sell their possessions and goods and distribute the proceeds to all, as any had need."
 Winstanley argued that "in the beginning of time God made the earth.
 Not one word was spoken at the beginning that one branch of mankind should rule over another, but selfish imaginations did set up one man to teach and rule over another."

 It is quite correct to trace Winstanley’s radical thought in The New Law of Righteousness back through time.
 Certainly it echoed profoundly with Wat Tyler and the Peasants' Revolt (1381).
 While much of Winstanley and that of the Diggers thought was couched in religious terms he was clearly advocating a primitive form of Communism.